mahhdii/DATA-ENGINEERING-PROJECT-/Citi Bike Trip Histories/README.md

 # Course Project - Citi Bike Trip Histories

 ## Overview
-This project was executed as a part of the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) course held by [DataTalks.Club](https://datatalks.club/).
 The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.

 ## Problem description